 Condition Likelihood Typical Treatment Cost Insurance Coverage Notes

 Hypertrophic Cardiomyopathy (HCM) High Covered under comprehensive plans as a hereditary condition.
-Maine Coons have a genetic predisposition to HCM.
-Diagnosis involves echocardiogram ($400 - $800).
-Ongoing medication and monitoring can be costly.
-Some insurers have waiting periods for hereditary conditions.
+Maine Coons have a known genetic mutation (MYBPC3) linked to HCM.
+Diagnosis requires echocardiogram ($500 - $900).
+DNA testing is available.
+Ongoing medication and monitoring can be costly, amplified by their large body weight.

 Feline Lower Urinary Tract Disease (FLUTD) Moderate Covered under most comprehensive and mid-tier plans.
-Includes urinary blockages, cystitis, and bladder stones.
-Male cats are at higher risk of urinary blockages requiring emergency treatment.
+Male Maine Coons face higher risk of urinary blockages requiring emergency treatment.

 What Affects Your Maine Coon Insurance Premium